 Many people can have difficulty going when in a bathroom if other people are nearby.
 This is not uncommon.
 However paruresis, also known as shy bladder syndrome, is when shyness, embarrassment, or fear of being judged for not being able to urinate develops into a phobia or irrational fear.

-The main issues about shy bladder are one or a combination of the following:
+I find the main issues about shy bladder to be one of or a combination of the following:

 Unfortunately being teased or laughed at for this particular phobia is common.
 And usually people either think that they are the only person on the planet who has this thing, and that everyone else can go easily whenever they need to.
 Some will think, “Am I crazy.
 I don’t understand this.”
 Or they are too ashamed to ask for help and to reach out to friends or professional support.
 The result is that people with paruresis are often very isolated and don't seek help.
 Then the phobia can easily become the centre of their life.

 My own story with paruresisPart of the path to cure is knowing what we are feeling anxious or fearful about.
 For me it was the amount of time, I couldn't just sit down on a toilet seat and start to go.
 I finally realized my main issue was the delay.
 I felt embarrassed about how long it was taking me, especially with people waiting to use the bathroom.
 I was convinced other people were keeping track and that they could notice my hesitation.
 That combined with my usual anxiety, and my issues I found through homeopathy of vulnerability, safety and performance, and I started to take longer and longer to be able to go.
 And eventually I completely blocked.